 Mirena, a widely-used intrauterine device (IUD), has recently been linked to severe health complications including device migration, perforation of the uterus and other organs, infertility, miscarriages, internal bleeding, and death.

-Free Mirena Class Action Evaluation: If you or a loved one has been injured by Mirena, you should contact our law firm immediately.
+Free Case Evaluation: If you or a loved one has been injured by Mirena, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit against the manufacturer of Mirena and we can help.

 What is Mirena?

 Approved by the FDA in 2000, Mirena is a t-shaped contraceptive that releases a low dose of levonorgestrel into the uterus.
 Like other IUDs, the levonorgestrel in Mirena protects against pregnancy by thinning the lining of the uterus, which blocks sperm from reaching and fertilizing the egg, and by thickening the cervical mucus to prevent sperm from reaching the womb.
 Mirena is recommended to women who have had at least 1 child, and can remain inserted for as long as 5 years.
 In 2009, Mirena was approved to control heavy menstrual bleeding in women who choose IUDs as their form of birth control, the first time the FDA has ever approved an IUD for this indication.

 In recent years, Mirena has been linked to the following complications:

 - Erosion of adjacent areas such as the vagina

 - Inflammation of the membrane that lines the abdominal cavity and internal organs (Peritonitis)

 - Pelvic pain